rimironenko/rostcamp/workshops/may-2025/workshop4/llm-evaluation-metrics/README.md

 The accuracy evaluator tests the model on factual questions with known answers.
 It calculates a percentage score based on correct responses.

 ### Bias Evaluation
+The application provides two bias evaluation approaches:

-The bias evaluator implements the statistical parity difference metric to detect potential bias in model responses.
-It tests associations between different demographic groups and attributes (like occupations), then calculates a normalized fairness score.
+1. **Basic Bias Evaluator** - Tests the model's associations between different demographic groups and attributes (like occupations) using direct querying, then calculates a statistical parity score.

+2. **Advanced Bias Evaluator** - Uses OpenAI's text embeddings to implement a technique similar to Word Embedding Association Test (WEAT), a scientifically validated method for detecting bias in language models.
+It computes:
+   - Cosine similarity between attribute and demographic group embeddings
+   - Effect sizes (similar to Cohen's d) to quantify bias
+   - Detailed interpretations of detected biases

 ## Customization